-- Section 5: Implementation Policies and Strategies provide the direction needed to implement the community's vision for the future.
+- Section 4: Goals and Objectives that were developed through the public involvement process and provide direction for the recommendations contained in later sections of the Sector Development Plan are included.
+The Goals and Objectives cover Land Use and Zoning, Historic Preservation, Community Character, Transportation, and Quality of Life. - Section 5: Implementation Policies and Strategies provide the direction needed to implement the community's vision for the future.
 The Implementation Policies and Strategies cover a broad variety of action steps - regulatory, administrative, and capital improvements. - Section 6: Zoning Regulations are provided to cover each of the zoning districts within the Downtown Neighborhood Area.
-The zoning districts are a combination of districts that correspond to existing zones contained within the Comprehensive City Zoning Code, but with exceptions, and districts that are completely unique to the Downtown Neighborhood Area.
-This section also includes non-conforming uses and demolition review. - Section 7: Action Agenda provides the comprehensive list of action steps called for in the document, the entity responsible for implementing the action step, and the short-term, medium-term, and long-term timeframe for each. - Appendix A: Glossary provides definitions for the terminology used within the document. - Appendix B: Street Trees provides a list of appropriate plant materials and planting details for the street trees required in each of the zoning districts. - Appendix C: West Central Avenue Corridor Concept Plan (excerpts) is included due to Central Avenue being the southern boundary of the Sector Plan area.
+These include districts that correspond to existing zones contained within the Comprehensive City Zoning Code, but with exceptions, and districts that are completely unique to the Downtown Neighborhood Area.
+This section also includes non-conforming uses and demolition review regulations. - Section 7: Action Agenda provides the comprehensive list of action steps called for in the document, the entity responsible for implementing the action step, and the short-term, medium-term, and long-term timeframe for each. - Appendix A: Glossary provides definitions for the terminology used within the document. - Appendix B: Street Trees provides a list of appropriate plant materials and planting details for the street trees required in each of the zoning districts. - Appendix C: West Central Avenue Corridor Concept Plan (excerpts) is included due to Central Avenue being the southern boundary of the Sector Development Plan area. - Appendix D: Map showing the distance relationship between Courthouses and Bail Bonds locations. - Appendix E: A summary of key observations from walking tours conducted as part of the Downtown Neighborhood Area Sector Development Plan process.